KaiYan289/RLpapersnote/README.md

 142. If your self-implemented SAC algorithm is diverging, you should check whether the entropy sign is correct.
 If the entropy term is wrong, then the Q value will certainly diverge (which is different from other cases where the entropy is not involved in the TD function).

 143. next(it), it=iter(dataloader) is very slow, probably because it does not use the parallelization of the torch dataloader; try iterate in a for loop instead.

+144. If you find that the CPU usage of pytorch coed is very high, try use torch.set_num_threads(1) (to reduce thread communication cost) or pin_memory=False (if you have ever explicitly set it to true).

 # Useful Linux Debugging Commands